LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 date: 2019-01-16 11:37:29 +0000

 ---

-This User Guide sets out detailed instructions for building your own dashboards, creating filters and visualizations and more.
+This user guide sets out detailed instructions for building your own dashboards, creating filters and visualizations and more.

 ## Getting Started

-## Accessing Report Builder

 Brands can access Report Builder through the LiveEngage UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.

-**How to access the Report Builder**
+### **How to access the Report Builder**

 1. Log into LiveEngage using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon